raquelCastromonte/Data-Portfolio/README.md

 ## [Report](https://github.com/cailtyn-caj96/info-2950/blob/main/final/finalproject.ipynb) “Rent Inequality in NYC”
 This project was performed for INFO 2950: Introduction to Data Science with Professor Matthew Wilkens in spring 2021.
 View project repository [here](https://github.com/cailtyn-caj96/info-2950).

-**Collaborators**: Raquel Castromonte, Caitlyn Johnson, Alex Kim, Dana Gong [all are undergraduate students at Cornell University in the spring of 2021]
+**Collaborators**: Raquel Castromonte, Caitlyn Johnson, Alex Kim, Dana Gong [all are undergraduate students at Cornell University during the spring of 2021]

 -	Analyzed housing crisis in New York City as a team to investigate relationship between rent burden and racial minority status across all boroughs.
 -	Supplied my team an OLS model on the relationship between percent rent burden and percent minority of each borough.